huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 ## website with HTML

-I habe used just one index.html file.
+I habe used just one index.html file under "Webserver/templates".
 This html comes from jördis index.html originally.
 But I have deleted all other irrelevant things except a button and a block to show some sentences. css js bootstrap (such things of format) are also not included.
 In the future I will add somethings to complete the whole functions.

 ## flask script
 In flask_server.py, the original index link / is still there.
 The index page shows the informations about how we can get the IOC with links.
 The button in the index page has no effect.
 Other links like /openKeithley2000IOC are used to open IOC.